-- The AAP includes policies that look to provide development opportunities for investment which will provide the conditions for improving the range of facilities and services available in the Town Centre, making it more attractive for residents and visitors. - Through strengthening the town centre it should result in a reduction in the distance people in Walsall need to travel to shop, to work or for leisure.
-This could also however lead to congestion and increased air pollution in the centre itself if not effectively managed. - Office investment could trigger further investment in retail, leisure and housing as more people work in the centre creating further demand. - Social enterprises working in the centre to address the needs of the surrounding community could help address wider social and economic issues in the borough. - More housing in the centre may increase demand for services such as GPs. - Good design can also have a positive impact on energy consumption and climate change mitigation. - Improved public transport and cycle facilities could result in a reduction in car usage and a reduction in emissions; however the opposite is likely for improved car parking facilities.
+- The AAP includes policies that look to provide development opportunities for investment which will provide the conditions for improving the range of facilities and services available in the Town Centre, making it more attractive for residents and visitors (SA Objectives 4, 6, 7 and 8). - Through strengthening the town centre it should result in a reduction in the distance people in Walsall need to travel to shop, to work or for leisure.
+This could also however lead to congestion and increased air pollution in the centre itself if not effectively managed (SA Objectives 1, 3, 4, 7, 8 and 13). - Office investment could trigger further investment in retail, leisure and housing as more people work in the centre creating further demand (SA Objective 4 and 6). - Social enterprises working in the centre to address the needs of the surrounding community could help address wider social and economic issues in the borough (SA Objectives 4, 6 and 7). - There could be positive secondary effects on Walsall centres as the replacement of industrial units that are no longer required by industry are developed for centre uses that attract investment, delivering jobs and homes (SA objective 4).
+This could also have a positive secondary effect on the townscape of the centre as derelict industry buildings are either brought back into use or redeveloped (SA Objective 9). - More housing in the centre may increase demand for services such as GPs (SA Objectives 4 and 7). - Good design can also have a positive impact on energy consumption and climate change mitigation (SA Objectives 1, 2, 3, 9 and 11).